mhelmich/carbon-copy/README.md

 ## Overview

+Distributed BufferCache is an in-memory data store designed to serve up data from your transactional data store.

 * read-only distributed in-memory data store
 * a more resilient redis cluster with complex data structures
+* provides a consistent view on your data

 ### Roadmap